cancerberoSgx/ruby-object-model-article/ruby-object-model.md

  * how to create an object
  * how to send a message to an object
  * how to declare object methods and properties
- * how to declare object classes, instance methods, properties, etc
+ * how to declare object classes, instance methods, instance variables, etc
  * how to declare class inheritance and access the class hierarchy (call super)

 This document tries to give a detailed description of how these things works and can be written in Ruby.
 Particular emphasis is made on Ruby peculiarities compared to other programming languages such as scope, class expressions, .
 So, more than an Object Oriented Programming manual for Ruby, this document should be considered as descriptions on how objects work, understanding class declarations and Ruby peculiarities when dealing with objects and classes.